-This month-long residency programme will take place in March 2022 and is supported by the British Council and Creative Scotland.
-Six mid-career/established international writers and three Scottish (UK based) writers, working in poetry, prose, non-fiction, playwriting, or songwriting, will be given time and space to develop their work, whilst expanding their professional practice through the cross-pollination of ideas across cultures.
+Our International Residency programme takes place in March 2022 and is supported by the British Council and Creative Scotland.
+Six established international writers and three Scottish writers are being given time and space to develop their work, whilst expanding their professional practice through the cross-pollination of ideas across cultures.

 The Connect and Collaborate Residency 2022 also offers three successful international/Scottish candidates the opportunity to travel to Lagos, Nigeria, in October to participate in LIPFEST, the Lagos International Poetry Festival.

 Educated in Ife, Nigeria, and Lancaster, UK, Bode Asiyanbi’s creative works have been variously expressed through the vehicles of prose, poetry, theatre, radio, television, film and new media.
 Winner of the 2018 BBC/British Council Georgi Markov Prize, BBC African Performance Playwriting Prize (2005 and 2011) and the British Council LTF Playwriting Prize (2016 and 2017), his scholarly and creative interest lie in the persistent interrogation of the cycle of life, and exploration of trauma, memory, identity and the place of consciousness.
 A 2018 Camargo Foundation Fellow and Playwright-In-Residence, his short stories have appeared in Munyori Literary Journal, Kalahari Review, Lawino, Per Contra and Wasafiri.
 His stage plays include Shattered, Room 69, The Wait, One Chance! and Never Let Me Go.
 He describes himself as “a restless troubadour from a long line of village weavers and palace bards; spinning colored yarns of forgotten stories and seeking out lost songs to sing out from rooftops”.